GSA/search-gov/doc/medline/README.markdown

     - two of them (eg: Medication Errors) contain nested ul constructs
     - about 20 of them are english-only topics; there are no spanish-only topics

+## Data Life Cycle

+You can use the rake tasks below to load data into the database from medline.
+After the data is loaded, you can set visibility to false on certain topics.
+These topics will stay invisible even if some of their attroibutes are changed in future medline data updates.  (ie: their group associations might change, but they are not replaced by new visible objects when that happens).
+This is because only the changed attributes are applied to the topics in the database.

+In the absense of a web interface for tweaking visibility, you can use the rails console or an sql client on the production or staging dbs.

 ## Tasks